-Ke = D/NP or D/MP
+$$Ke = D/NP$$ or D/MP

-Ke = Cost of equity capital D = Expected Dividend per share Np = Net proceeds of an equity share.
+D = Expected Dividend per share

+Np = Net proceeds of an equity share.

 MP= Market price per share

 A company issues 10,000 equity shares of Rs.
 100 each at a premium of 10%.
 The company has been paying 20% dividend to equity shareholders for the past five years and expects to maintain the same in the future also.
 Compute the cost of equity capital.
 Will it make any difference if the market price of equity share is Rs.
 160?